logicsec/lexlogic.github.io/content/post/2022/10/microsoft-exchange-server-has-a-zero-day-problem/index.md

 The current Exchange Server mitigation is to add a blocking rule in “IIS Manager -> Default Web Site -> URL Rewrite -> Actions” to block the known attack patterns.
 Exchange Server customers should review and use one of these options.

-Option 1: For customers who have the Exchange Emergency Mitigation Service (EEMS) enabled, Microsoft released the URL Rewrite mitigation for Exchange Server 2016 and Exchange Server 2019.
+`Option 1`: For customers who have the Exchange Emergency Mitigation Service (EEMS) enabled, Microsoft released the URL Rewrite mitigation for Exchange Server 2016 and Exchange Server 2019.
 The mitigation is enabled automatically and is updated to include the URL Rewrite rule improvements.
 Please see [this blog post](https://techcommunity.microsoft.com/t5/exchange-team-blog/new-security-feature-in-september-2021-cumulative-update-for/ba-p/2783155) for more information on this service and how to check active mitigations.

-Option 2: Microsoft created the EOMTv2 script for the URL Rewrite mitigation steps and updated it to include the URL Rewrite rule improvements.
+`Option 2`: Microsoft created the EOMTv2 script for the URL Rewrite mitigation steps and updated it to include the URL Rewrite rule improvements.
 EOMTv2 script will auto-update on Internet connected machines and the updated version will show as 22.10.06.0840.
-The script should be re-run on any Exchange Server without EEMS enabled. [https://aka.ms/EOMTv2](https://aka.ms/EOMTv2 )
+The script should be re-run on any Exchange Server without EEMS enabled. [https://aka.ms/EOMTv2](https://aka.ms/EOMTv2)

+Both options should provide a mitigation until a patch can be provided.